 FIRST Tech Challenge

-The 2024 FTC game is CENTERSTAGE, presented by Raytheon Technologies.
-The CENTERSTAGE challenge features game elements including Pixels, Drones, Alliance Wings, and Backdrops, all of which the robots must interact with.
+The 2024-2025 FTC game is INTO THE DEEP, presented by RTX Resources.
+The INTO THE DEEP challenge features game elements including sample blocks that can have clips attached on to make specimens, all of which the robots must interact with.
 At the start of the match, teams are paired off in alliances and each robot begins against their alliance wall.
-Robots are pre-loaded with one or two pixels and the match begins.
+Robots are pre-loaded with one sample or specimen and the match begins.

-Each match begins with a thirty-second autonomous period, during which the robots attempt to score points without any player interactions.
-The autonomous period is followed by a two minute driver-controlled period where teams race to place pixels and create mosaics on the backdrop.
-During the last thirty seconds of the match, called the end game, teams continue to score cones and have the opportunity to launch their drone and either park in their alliance's backstage or hang their robot on the truss for extra points.
+Each match begins with a thirty-second autonomous period, during which the robots attempt to score points without any player interactions, solely using pre-programmed code.
+The autonomous period is followed by a two-minute driver-controlled period where teams race to place samples either in low or high baskets, deliver samples to the observation zones where they can be turned into specimens from human player interaction with clips.
+Then specimens can be hung on team specific rungs.
+During the last thirty seconds of the match, teams continue to score and have the opportunity to hang from either the low or high bars or park for extra points.